-We single out the first tight frame in Fig. 1 of three vectors as being "highly symmetric" since the vector v is fixed by the subgroup of generated by reflection across the x-axis, and so has a small orbit under the symmetry group $D_3$ .
+We single out the first tight frame in Fig. 1 of three vectors as being "highly symmetric" since the vector v is fixed by the subgroup of generated by reflection across the x-axis, and so has a small orbit under the symmetry group D_3 .
 In the same way, the third tight frame of six equally spaced vectors is also highly symmetric (in relation to a larger symmetry group).
 In this paper, we formalise these ideas.
 The key features of the class of highly symmetric tight frames that we define are:

-- There is a finite number of highly symmetric tight frames of n vectors in $\mathbb{C}^d$ . - They can be computed from the representations of abstract groups of order $\leq \frac{n!}{(n-d)!}$ . - It is possible to determine whether or not a given tight frame is highly symmetric. - The vertices of the regular complex polytopes are highly symmetric tight frames. - Some harmonic frames are highly symmetric tight frames. - All finite reflection groups give highly symmetric tight frames.
+- There is a finite number of highly symmetric tight frames of n vectors in \mathbb{C}^d . - They can be computed from the representations of abstract groups of order $\leq \frac{n!}{(n-d)!}$. - It is possible to determine whether or not a given tight frame is highly symmetric. - The vertices of the regular complex polytopes are highly symmetric tight frames. - Some harmonic frames are highly symmetric tight frames. - All finite reflection groups give highly symmetric tight frames.

 The rest of the paper is set out as follows.
-Next, we give the basic frame theory and representation theory we require, being mindful that our audience is likely to know only one of these fields well.
+Next, we give the basic frame theory and representation theory we require.
 In Sections 3 and 4, we define highly symmetric tight frames, and outline their construction.
 In essence, we start with the symmetry group as an abstract group, and look for orbits (given by irreducible representations) with a small number of vectors.
 In Section 5, we show that the vertices of the regular complex polytopes are indeed highly symmetric tight frames.
-In Sections 6 and 7, we describe the highly symmetric tight frames.
-In Section 6 and 7, we describe the highly symmetric tight frames.
+In Sections 6 and 7, we describe the highly symmetric tight frames which can be obtained from the imprimitive and primitive (Shephard-Todd) reflection groups.
 Finally, we consider the connection with Heisenberg frames (sets of equiangular lines), and an example given by the Monster group.